-4. While it hot, hammer the hot end of the screw driver in the bottle cap to make the hole bigger.
+- While it is hot, hammer the hot end of the screw driver in the bottle cap to make the hole bigger.
 Heating makes the job easier.

 It will look something like this.
 Not pretty, but it’s only on the inside.

 5. Turn the cap inside down and see if the pump passes through the hole and is steady.

 6. Cut the ends of the plastic tube inside if it is too long for the bottle.

 7. If the cap is not steady, then glue it to the cap.
 Mine was firm, so I did not glue.